michaelsauter/crane/README.md

 in parallel, e.g. for CI builds.
 Container prefixes can also be supplied by the `CRANE_PREFIX` environment variable.

 ### Override image tag
-Using a global `--tag` flag overrides image tag parts of containers.
+By using a the `--tag` flag, it is possible to globally overrides image tags.
 If you specify `--tag 2.0.0-rc2`, an image name `repo/app:1.0` is treated as `repo/app:2.0.0-rc2`.
-Crane always sets a value of `--tag` to the `CRANE_TAG` environment variable in order to be accessible from various hooks.
-The `CRANE_TAG` environment variable also will be used as a default value of `--tag`.
+The `CRANE_TAG` environment variable can also be used to set the global tag.

 ### Unique names
 If `unique` is set to true, Crane will add a timestamp to the container name